FabricMC/fabric-docs/versions/1.21.1/develop/items/custom-data-components.md

 ## Registering a Component {#registering-a-component}

-As with anything else in your mod you will need to register your custom component using a `ComponentType`.
+As with anything else in your mod you will need to register your custom component using a `DataComponentType`.
 This component type takes a generic argument containing the type of your component's value.
 We will be focusing on this in more detail further down when covering [basic](#basic-data-components) and [advanced](#advanced-data-components) components.

 Choose a sensible class to place this in.
 For this example we're going to make a new package called `component` and a class to contain all of our component types called `ModComponents`.
 Make sure you call `ModComponents.initialize()` in your [mod's initializer](./getting-started/project-structure#entrypoints).